swagatmitra-b/arya/README.md

 ### A mini numerical-computation library

-This library is an offshoot of a physics engine that's currently under development and is still at its nascent phase, so expect frequent updates!
+This library is an extended offshoot of a physics engine that's currently under development and is still at its nascent phase, so expect frequent updates!

 #### Usage